International Certification of Sustainable Peat Substitutes and Growing Media

 Development of HORTICERT

-By certifying peat substitutes, HORTICERT supports the goal of peat reduction and ensures that sustainable and climate-friendly alternatives to peat are used.
+By certifying peat substitutes, HORTICERT supports the goal of peat reduction and verifies that sustainable and climate-friendly alternatives to peat are used.
 After the project’s funding ends in 2025, HORTICERT will continue as a stand-alone, independent certification system.